10 Best Workforce Management Software List

 Papaya Global is an end-to-end global workforce management solution with cross-border payments in 160+ countries.
 The platform supports all employee options (payroll, EoR, contractors) and uses smart technology to ensure compliance and eliminate errors.

-Why I picked Papaya Global: This software is great for simplifying your international workforce management, and boasts 100% local compliance assured.
-But the main reason it made my list is for its advanced, real-time business intelligence.
+However, the main reason it made my list is for its advanced, real-time business intelligence.
 You can get insights on who your workers are by country, cost, and more.
 You can also see how well you’re attracting and keeping top talent, and why they chose to leave.
-Plus, you can create data visualizations to see where your company stands in equity of gender, age and pay, both by department and seniority structure.

 Papaya Global Standout Features and Integrations

-Some standout features include solutions for automating payroll and payments, international employee benefits administration, and AI-based compliance verification.
+Standout features include solutions for automating payroll and payments, international employee benefits administration, and AI-based compliance verification.
 These alleviate some of your HR team's manual workload, and ensure you're up to code as an international employer.

 Other nice features are the dedicated HRIS system included in the platform, which helps you keep all your employee data centralized and accounted for.
 Onboarding tools are also included, helping to ensure every new hire gets a warm welcome and the tools they need to succeed.

 Integrations include BambooHR, Expensify, Microsoft Dynamics 365, Namely, NetSuite, Priority Software, SAP Business One, SAP Concur, and SAP SuccessFactors.
-You can also create additional custom integrations for your existing HR software upon request to the provider.

 Pros and cons